 - Kosher salt

-- Clean the kale and tear the leaves from the stem.
-Cut the leaves into bite-sized pieces and place in bowl.
+- Chop the kale into bite-sized pieces and place in bowl.

 - Sprinkle the kale with 1 pinch kosher salt.
 Coat your hands with a few drops of olive oil and massage the kale leaves for 2 to 3 minutes until all pieces are tender.